Vasilis Barkas: Loan to Utrecht

 On 7 July 2022, Barkas moved on loan to Utrecht.

+Utrecht

+On 28 July 2023, after Barkas' contract with Celtic expired, Utrecht signed him on a one-year deal, with an option for a further year.

 International career

 Barkas played for Greece at under-19 and under-21 level, making six appearances for the U19s and eight for the U21s. Οn 4 June 2016, he was called by Michael Skibbe into the Greece national team after Orestis Karnezis was injured for the friendlies against Australia.
 On 16 March 2018, he was called up by Greece for the friendlies against Switzerland and Egypt in March 2018.
 On 27 March, he made his debut against Egypt as a second-half substitute.